simshadows/mhwi-build-search-prototype/README.md

 This project is written for Python 3.8.

+## How Do I Use It?

+I'm not intending to give it a good user interface yet, but if you *really* insist, then:

+1) Install at least Python 3.8.

+2) Open a terminal window in the repository and execute `$ python3.8 -O run.py search`.

+3) Enjoy.
+You literally have nothing else to do other than watch the terminal input because this program has no user interface.

+However, the code has 32 hardcoded as the number of worker threads.
+Just go in and change this to however many CPU threads exist in your computer.
+It should be the line `NUM_WORKERS = 32` somewhere on the top of `search.py`.

 ## Planned Development Roadmap

 1) Make a simple EFR optimizer for GS and SnS.
 I want this script to automatically create entire builds with as little manual tweaking as possible (except for updating the database, or stating build constraints).